a. Who are Energy Local (Ynni Lleol)?

 A smart meter measures how much electricity and gas you are using every half an hour and sends the information to your supplier without you needing to read the meter.
 You will need to have a smart meter so that your supplier can ensure you are charged the correct prices.

-Your smart meter will be fitted by Cooperative Energy and you will not be charged.
+Your smart meter will be fitted by the supplier and you will not be charged.
 You will keep the smart meter at the end of the trial or if you leave the trial.

 You will need to give permission for Cooperative Energy and Energy Local CIC and partners to see your half-hourly data – you are in control.